-Angeline L. Macasaet, age 50, Filipino, Director.
+Angeline L. Macasaet, age 51, Filipino, Director.
 She is concurrently the Corporate Secretary, Chief Legal Officer and Acting Compliance Officer.
 She is a member of the Philippine Bar.
-She is also the Corporate Secretary of the various companies under the Velarde Group such as Velarde, Inc., Gamboa Holdings, Inc., Food Camp Industries and Marketing, Inc., Emerald Investments, Inc., as well as enfranchised companies such as NOW Telecom Company, Inc., GHT Network, Inc., News and Entertainment Network, Inc., among many others.
+She is also member of of the Board of NOW Telecom Company, Inc., the Company's associate.
 She ensures the compliance of these companies with all regulatory requirements as well as the legal requirements involving specific transactions.
-Her extensive engagement involves all forms of litigation and in all for a.
-In addition to litigation, Ms. Macasaet has corporate practice all the way to the more complex engagements of management buy-outs, corporate mergers and share swap.
+Her extensive engagement involves all forms of litigation and in all for a In addition to litigation, Ms. Macasaet has corporate practice all the way to the more complex engagements of management buy-outs, corporate mergers and share swap.